Travel to United States (USA) to backpack, study, intern, volunteer, work, or live as a digital nomad, expat or emigrant?

 What should you pay attention to in terms of safely in the US?

-• The US is generally safe for expats, but there are differences between states, cities, and even neighborhoods.
+• The US is generally safe for expats and emigrants, but there are differences between states, cities, and even neighborhoods.
 Major cities like New York, Chicago, and Los Angeles have areas where tourists and expats may want to be more vigilant, especially at night.

 • Gun violence is a major concern.
 Gun ownership in the US is high, and shootings are unfortunately more common than in many other countries.
 It is wise to be aware of the local situation and follow the advice of locals.
 Most expats live in safe areas.
 Shootings are particularly common in poorer neighborhoods.